 PACKSYMBOLS is the equivalent command-line option when you save report files.
 To serialize symbols, type vsperfreport /summary:all /packsymbols filename.vsp.

-If you do not see any symbols in your own code, some common solutions are available:
+If you do not see any symbols in your own code, there are some common solutions:

-Run vsperfreport /debugsympath at a command line to display a complete list of the locations where profiler components are loading symbol information and whether the symbol files that are used match the files that your project is using.
+Run vsperfreport /debugsympath at a command line to display a complete list of the locations where profiler components are loading symbol information and whether the symbol files being used match the files your project is using.